Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 Asgardeo provides a set of defined functions and objects to write your conditional authentication script.
 They are grouped as follows:

 - [Core functions](#core-functions): These are the basic functions that are used in the script.
-These are used for identifying the user who intitiates the login flow, executing a step in the login flow, handling login failures, etc.
+These are used for identifying the user who initiated the login flow, executing a step in the login flow, handling login failures, etc.
-- [Utility functions](#utility-functions): These utility functions are used for specific usecases.
+- [Utility functions](#utility-functions): These utility functions are used for specific scenarios.
 For example, checking whether the login user belongs to a specific user group.
-- [Object references](#object-reference): Objects that you can use to get behaviours and attributes and based on them, you can take decisions.
-For an example, you can use **user** object or **request** object and based on the attributes and behaviours you can go write your conditions.
+- [Object references](#object-reference): Objects that you can use to capture user behaviors and to set attributes.
+For example, you can use the **user** and **request** objects and write the login conditions accordingly.

 ---